 We speculated why this variation in the layers occurred.
-There had been several add-ons to our home throughout the years with no master plan or organizational structure for the complete project.
-For each addition, the incomplete consideration of the connecting sections provided a variance of thickness with multiple types of materials used on the roof.
+There had been several add-ons to our home throughout the years, mimicking the haphazard evolution of an organization, typically developed with no master plan or organizational structure for the complete project.
+For each addition, the incomplete consideration of the connecting sections provided a variance of thickness with multiple types of materials used on the roof which insured that water would not be effectively moved off the roof.

 Beneath the Surface